tot-ra/ka_ba/README.md

 *   **Building:** Navigate to `ka/` and run `make build` (outputs to `kaba/ka`).
 *   **Testing:** Navigate to `ka/` and run `make test` (or `go test ./...`).
 *   **TODO:** See the main project [TODO.md](../TODO.md) for the current implementation status and planned features for `ka`.

-## Future Work

-*   Implement task resumption logic for `input-required` state.
-*   Full implementation of push notifications.
-*   Support for more `Part` types and URI schemes (e.g., `http://`, `data://`).
-*   Integration with MCP tools.
-*   More robust error handling and input validation.
-*   Comprehensive unit and integration tests.
-*   Containerization improvements (health checks, etc.).

-## Naming
-> *ka* (𓂓) - is the ancient Egyptian concept of the soul manifestation, the "vital essence".
-> *ba* (𓅽) - is the ancient Egyptian concept of the soul manifestation, the "personality".